 JUDY WOODRUFF: Next: bringing new technology to save infant lives in Vietnam.Special correspondent Fred de Sam Lazaro reports from Hanoi.
 This story aired on the PBS program “Religion & Ethics Newsweekly,” part of his series Agents for Change.

 FRED DE SAM LAZARO: It’s not unusual to see two, three, even four newborns crammed into the same crib at this busy hospital in Hanoi.
 They’re the luckier ones.
 For those with lungs infected or not fully developed because they were premature, the struggle — quite literally for air — is that much harder.
 Still, the prognosis for such fragile infants is far better today than it was about a decade ago, says the unit’s supervising doctor, Ngoc Diep Pham.

-NGOC DIEP PHAM, Doctor (through translator): Before 2000, the mortality rate of the neonatal intensive care unit was fifteen percent.
-Last year it was less than two percent.
+NGOC DIEP PHAM, Doctor (through translator): Before 2000, the mortality rate of the neonatal intensive care unit was 15 percent.
+Last year it was less than 2 percent.